OWASP/samm/Current Releases/v2.0b/contributing-to-git.md

 * `major` - To be used for all changes that impact the model, but do not impact how the maturity is scored, such as supplemental guidance or enhancements to activity descriptions
 * `scoring` - Changes to the model that impact how the model is scored, such as changes that impact the questionnaire, model structure, or other significant components of SAMM

-Therefore, a branch name for a spelling fix might look something like: `minor\yk-spelling-governance`
+Therefore, a branch name for a spelling fix might look something like: `minor-yk-spelling-governance`

 ### Step 4 - Make changes